One unit of credit equals four semester hours.

 GEO 390 Geography and Geosciences Cultural Study and Off-Campus Experience

 Directed field and travel study of geographical topics with a cultural theme determined by faculty experience and student interest.
-Experiential learning course if a Study Away offering.
+Australia and Hawai’i are course destinations.
+Experiential learning course if a Study-Away offering.
 Offered as needed.

 GEO 400 Advanced Spatial Analysis

-The second portion of the spatial analysis sequence (including GEO 309 and GEO 400), this advanced GIS course extends the analytical use of geospatial information through basic spatial analysis techniques, including explorative spatial data analysis, global and local analyses of spatial data, spatial regression, point pattern analysis, and surface trend analysis.
+The second portion of the spatial analysis sequence, this advanced GIS course extends the analytical use of geospatial information through basic spatial analysis techniques, including explorative spatial data analysis, global and local analyses of spatial data, spatial regression, point pattern analysis and surface trend analysis.
 This course exposes students to a variety of spatial analysis applications, including crime mapping, epidemiology and demographics.
 Students learn the key concepts and principles of spatial data analysis, develop spatial data manipulation and analysis skills, and gain hands-on experience through the use of Geoda, ArcGIS Spatial Statistics and Geostatistical Analyst tools.
-Prerequisites: GEO 101, GEO 102, GEO 207, GEO 309 and MATH 345 or MATH 346; or consent of instructor.
+Prerequisites: GEO 207, GEO 309 and MATH 345 or MATH 346 or consent of instructor.
 Spring Term.